We are upgrading Exchange 2016 CU20 to Exchange 2016 CU21. That's because updates for Exchange…

 Conclusion

-In this article, you learned how to repair failed content index in Exchange Server.
-It’s important to repair the search indexing after working hours or at an off-peak time as it can impact performance.
+You learned how to repair failed content index in Exchange Server.
+It’s important to repair the search indexing after working hours or at an off-peak time, as it can impact performance.

 Did you enjoy this article?
 You may also like Activate database copy failed content index disabled.
 Don’t forget to follow us and share this article.